domain-protect/terraform-aws-domain-protect/docs/org-management.md

 ## Option to deploy Domain Protect audit role in Org Management account

-The [Domain Protect audit role](https://github.com/domain-protect/terraform-aws-domain-protect/blob/main/aws-iam-policies/domain-protect-audit.json) can be implemented in the Org Management account, which may be appropriate in any of these scenarios:
+The Domain Protect audit role can be implemented in the Org Management account with [this attached policy](https://github.com/domain-protect/terraform-aws-domain-protect/blob/main/aws-iam-policies/domain-protect-audit.json) and [this trust policy](https://github.com/domain-protect/terraform-aws-domain-protect/blob/main/aws-iam-policies/domain-protect-audit-trust.json), which may be appropriate in any of these scenarios:

 * Route 53 domains or hosted zones present in Org Management account
 * There are resources with public IP addresses in the Org Management account